teen weight loss program

 Helping your teen recognize an unhealthy relationship to food

-Elk River Treatment Program helps teens turn an unhealthy relationship with food into a lifelong healthy relationship.
+Elk River Treatment Program (ERTP) helps teens turn an unhealthy relationship with food into a lifelong healthy relationship.
 Using a combination of individual, group and family therapy, along with physical activities and a healthy diet, teens learn to make positive choices while maintaining a healthier lifestyle.

 Unfortunately the stigma associated with teens who are overweight or obese prompts teasing and bullying by friends, family, educators, media and healthcare professionals who passively or aggressively label them as lazy, sloppy or weak willed.
 Such negative experiences can lead to lifelong struggles with isolation, anxiety and depression.